Sport and physical activity

 • ensure that permission forms for sports or physical activities include specific mandatory statements.

-The School Sport Unit’s Risk management and permission resource guides schools in developing parent or carer permission for all sport and physical activity.
+The School Sport Unit’s Permission resource guides schools in developing parent or carer permission for all sport and physical activity.

-Principals must ensure all staff comply with the permission procedures including the ‘Permission- must have’ statements and specific extracts for sport and physical activities including interschool sport, knockouts and gala days.
+Principals must ensure all staff comply with the permission procedures including the ‘Permission- must have’ statements and specific inclusions for sport and physical activities including interschool sport, knockouts and gala days.

 All staff must follow the permission for physical activity guidelines when developing permission procedures.